BsaibesT/bsaibest.github.io/_projects/3_project.md

 importance: 3
 category: work
 ---
 In order to increase the sensitivity for a short range interaction measurment, one approach is to increase the interacting mass.
-A cylinder can give more mass than other masses used, like a sphere.
+A cylinder can give more mass than previously used masses, like a sphere.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">